jackanderson12/WhichWay/README.md

 A modern iOS application built with SwiftUI that provides real-time NYC subway tracking using Apple Maps and MTA's live GTFS data.
 Track trains, search stations, and navigate the subway system with ease.

+## About This Project

+WhichWay serves dual purposes as both a production iOS application and a testing environment for AI-powered development tools:

+### Production iOS App
+A fully functional NYC subway tracking application built with modern SwiftUI architecture, real-time MTA data integration, and Apple Maps.

+### AI Development Testing
+This repository also serves as an excellent playground for testing and experimenting with **Claude Code Actions** and automated AI agent tasking.
+It provides a real-world iOS codebase to:

+- Test AI-powered code generation and modification capabilities
+- Experiment with automated development workflows
+- Explore how AI can enhance iOS development productivity
+- Learn and practice with Claude Code Actions in a practical setting

+The codebase offers complexity suitable for testing various AI development scenarios while maintaining clean, modern iOS development patterns.

 ## Features

 - **Real-time Train Tracking**: Live positions of NYC subway trains using MTA's GTFS-Realtime data